Stratifications of abelian categories: The intermediate-extension functor

 \begin{proof} Let $\AC$ be an abelian category fitting into a recollement of abelian categories as in (\ref{recollement}).
 It suffices to show that $\AC$ is a length category if and only if both $\AC_Z$ and $\AC_U$ are length categories.
 The result follows from this statement by induction.

 Let $X$ be an object in $\AC$ and let $K$ be defined by the short exact sequence

 Then $i^!
 K = 0$ and so applying Proposition \ref{recol31}(iii) we get the short exact sequence

-In particular if every object in $\AC_Z$ and every object in $\AC_U$ has a finite filtration by simple objects, then so does $K$ and hence so does $X$.
+By Proposition \ref{recol31}(iv) and the exactness of $i_* : \AC_Z \to \AC$, if every object in $\AC_Z$ and every object in $\AC_U$ has a finite filtration then so do both $j_{!*} j^* K$ and $i_* i^* K$.
+It follows that $K$ has a finite filtration and hence so does $X$.
 The converse statement is obvious. \end{proof}